edgedock/dcmartin/CICD.md

 The expectations of this process is to automate the development, testing, and deployment processes for edge fabric patterns and their services across a large number of devices.
 The key success criteria are:

 1. __avoid failure in the field__ - a node that is currently operational should not fail due to an automated CI/CD process
-2. __stage all changes__ - all changes to deployed systems should be staged for testing prior to release
+2. __stage everything__ - all changes to deployed systems should be staged for testing prior to release
 3. __enforce testing__ - all components should provide interfaces and cases for testing
 4. __automate everything__ - to the greatest degree possible, automate the process